 Parham, Chichester.
 One of the loveliest of Elizabethan buildings, Parham House has an extensive collection of 16th- and 17th-century portraits and tapestries, and a clutch of award-winning gardens.
 The coach takes you to Chichester railway station by 3.30pm before returning to the hotel.

 Art historian, curator and lecturer, educated at the Courtauld Institute, Bretton Hall and the Barber Institute, Birmingham, where she researched the history of British collecting and taught for many years.
 She held senior management posts at significant heritage sites in the UK including Petworth House, Sussex.
+In 2018, she was appointed as tutor on the MA Collections Care & Conservation Management course at West Dean (University of Sussex).
 She is a member of the Attingham Society, ICOM and a panel member of the Sustainable Communities Fund in the South Downs National Park, and a freelance lecturer in art history and historic house studies.